sandman/traffic-signs-classification/writeup_template_orig.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-I experimented with different CNN architectures, notably [Sermanet](https://www.researchgate.net/profile/Yann_Lecun/publication/224260345_Traffic_sign_recognition_with_multi-scale_Convolutional_Networks/links/0912f50f9e763201ab000000/Traffic-sign-recognition-with-multi-scale-Convolutional-Networks.pdf), different variants of [LeNet](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf) and [Inception](https://arxiv.org/abs/1409.4842).
-After much experimentation, I decided to go for a simple modified LeNet model and instead focus more efforts on the dataset pre-processing.

-The modified LeNet architecture is shown below:
+The final model architecture was a modified LeNet architecture as shown below:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|